 Kiswahili and English

-Flights to and within Tanzania:
+Flights to and within when going for a wildlife safari in Tanzania:

 Daily flights, to Tanzania: Kilimanjaro (Northern Reserves), Dar es Salaam (Southern Reserves) and Zanzibar